moogway82/JamSoftElectronULA/README.md

 ## Development, Testing and Current State

-The bulk of development and testing has been done on 2 boards with the following specifications:
+The bulk of development and testing has been done on 2 Electrons with the following specifications:

 - A repaired Issue 6 board with a Rockwell R6502 and 4x Samsung KM4164B-15 DRAM chips.
 Tested with and without IC18 to buffer/unbuffer the 16MHz clock, PHI0 and NMI signals.
 - An Issue 4 board with a UMC UM6502 and 4x TI TMS4164-15 DRAM chips.